The Centro re-entry experience, based in Chicago, Illinois

 • attend the monthly asamblea where community members decide on the direction of the Centro

-More than 3/4 of our students opt to do the 2-week re-entry program.
+More than 3/4 of our students opt to do the week-long re-entry program.
 It is a great way to bridge the amazing experiences you’ll have in Mexico or Cuba with the reality you’ll return to in the US.
 We’ll be talking about the Centro re-entry program experience throughout the semester.